MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-deployment-options.md

 # Deployment options

-After you set up your machines, AKS lite can be deployed in the following options:
+After you set up your machines, AKS Edge Essentials can be deployed in the following options:

-- **Simple Deployment**: Runs Kubernetes nodes on a single machine to create a single machine cluster.
+- **Single machine Kubernetes**: Runs Kubernetes nodes on a single machine to create a single machine cluster.
+This deployment uses an internal network switch to enable communication across the nodes.
+This deployment supports only one Linux node and one Windows node, both running on a single machine.
-- **Full Deployment**: Lets you create a multi-node Kubernetes cluster and also enables you to scale out to more nodes as needed.
+- **Full Kubernetes**: Lets you create a multi-node Kubernetes cluster and also enables you to scale out to multiple machines as needed.

   ![Conceptual diagram showing deployment options.](media/aks-lite/deployment-options.png)